Creativity in Conservation

 The Ocean Awareness Contest is a space to connect, create, and communicate for our ocean.
 It is a platform for teens to share their questions, concerns, visions, and hopes in a global discussion; it is a stage from which to share their voices and values in debates frequently dominated by adults; and it is a community of like-minded advocates, thinkers, and creators.

-The 2022 Ocean Awareness Contest, THE FUNNY THING ABOUT CLIMATE CHANGE, invites teens to create visual art, film, music, dance, poetry and spoken word, web-based media, or creative writing that creatively communicates the urgency of the climate crisis in innovative and fresh ways.Participate
+The 2023 Ocean Awareness Contest, CLIMATE HEROES IN ACTION, invites teens to create visual art, film, music, dance, poetry and spoken word, web-based media, or creative writing that creatively celebrates the work of everyday heroes who are fighting to make the world more habitable and just.Participate

 Amplifying Youth Voices